DeepLearnI/atlas-ce-docs/docs/api_docs/sources/atlas-modes/modes.md

 ### Modes of Operation
 Atlas CE runs in two modes.

 1. **Execution**: In execution mode, code is run in an existing local environment that you already have setup.
-Atlas provides ~~experiment version control~~, tracks your experiments and any associated metadata (e.g. hyper-parameters, metrics, artifacts) that you choose to track.
+Atlas provides experiment version control, tracks your experiments and any associated metadata (e.g. hyper-parameters, metrics, artifacts) that you choose to track.

 2. **Scheduling**: In scheduling mode, Atlas CE queues your experiment with the local Atlas scheduler which runs it in a containerized environment.
 This mode gives you the ability to queue a large number of experiments as well as leverage common containerized tools such as NVIDIA Rapids.